 Frenchie was 60 years old at the time of Mickey’s death.
 After she was widowed, friends and county officials made sure that she had coal for her stove, kerosene for her lamps, and food for her table.

 Then in 1915, the county seat was moved to Vega.
 The courthouse was abandoned until the early 1920s when Julian Bivins and his family remodeled it and made it their summer home.
 Even after the family quit coming out to Tascosa, it was used as the western headquarters for the Bivins Ranch.
 Other than a few old-timers who moved out by the late 1920s, Frenchie was alone.

 Part Three: After Mickey’s Death

-She did have friends who would check on her weekly, including Roy Turner who lived four miles west of Tascosa, and Lona Blackwell from Channing.
-The Bivins family did summer at the remodeled courthouse in the early 1920s but they didn’t write about visiting Frenchie.
+She did have a few friends who would check on her weekly, including John Lang pictured below, Roy Turner who lived four miles west of Tascosa, and Lona Blackwell from Channing.
+Though Bivins’ family summered at the remodeled courthouse in the early 1920s, they didn’t write about visiting Frenchie.